testing-cs/CodeS/README.md

     ├── raw                           # Raw data files scrapped from the online resources.
+    │   ├── LICENSE                   # License of using the data
     │   ├── [task_name]               # Code files in each task
     │   │   └──  [submission_id].py   # Source code file (*.py) with the submission id.
     │   ├── csv                       # Data descriptions
     │   │   └──  [task_name].csv      # The description (e.g., Submission_id, Task_name, User) of each code file for this task
-    ├── task                          # Datasets with the task distribution shift │   ├── pre-trained               # Data files for pre-trained language models │   │   ├── train.jsonl           # Code files and labels in the trianing set
+    ├── task                          # Datasets with the task distribution shift │   ├── LICENSE                   # License of using the data │   ├── pre-trained               # Data files for pre-trained language models │   │   ├── train.jsonl           # Code files and labels in the trianing set
     │   │   ├── id_test.jsonl         # Code files and labels in the ID test set